Solar Upgrades – Updated

 We upgraded Golden Glow’s solar panels from 340 watts to 1,300 watts.
 It’s wonderful to live with this abundance, and all from mother nature.
+This upgrade was state of the art when we did it, but see the bottom of this post for the more recent upgrades by other Antares boats to higher wattage and it’s clear that today you can go even bigger!

 We love photovoltaic solar power.
 It is silent, pollution-free and makes no odor.
 We don’t need to feed them fuel other than the sunshine we sail under most of the time anyway.
 Our old solar (the basic that comes with an Antares 44i) consisted of just 420 watts – two BP Solar 80 watt panels on our davit arch and four BP Solar 45 watt panels on our hardtop bimini roof.
 Good but not great.
 We just completed upgrading our solar panels from 340 to 1,300 watts.
 With this upgrade, we now have four Panasonic 325 watt solar panels.
 Here are some of the details if anyone is interested.